 CMBS & Conduit Loans For Commercial Real Estate Financing

-A conduit loan is a type of commercial real estate loan that is secured by a first position mortgage on a commercial property.
-Typically packaged, pooled and sold by conduit lenders, investment banks, commercial banks or a syndicate of banks, CMBS loans are ideal for CRE investors.
+A conduit loan is a type of commercial real estate loan that is secured by a first-position mortgage on a commercial property, which is then bundled with other loans and sold on the secondary market.

 CMBS Loan Basics

-A conduit loan is a type of commercial real estate loan that is secured by a first position mortgage on a commercial property.
-Typically packaged, pooled and sold by conduit lenders, investment banks, commercial banks or a syndicate of banks, CMBS loans are ideal for CRE investors.
-These loans are held in a separate trust to serve as collateral for a mortgage backed security.
+A conduit loan is a type of commercial real estate loan that is secured by a first-position mortgage on a commercial property's capital stack.
+Typically packaged, pooled, and sold by conduit lenders, investment banks, commercial banks or a syndicate of banks, CMBS loans are ideal for CRE investors.
+These loans are held in a separate trust to serve as collateral for a mortgage-backed security.
 Borrowers who are looking for higher leverage with lowered fixed-rates often prefer conduit loans over traditional commercial mortgage loans as there tends to be a good deal less red tape.

 CMBS loans are generally non-recourse with standard bad-boy carve-outs.
 Most CMBS loans have a fixed interest rate amortized over a 25-30 year time period, however some offer as little as a 10 -ear amortization.
 A balloon payment is often required at the end of the term.

 One of the greatest advantages of CMBS loans are their flexible underwriting guidelines.
-Most traditional loans are highly scrutinized and limit what is possible for borrowers.
-CMBS loans, on the other hand, are readily available to new CRE investors.
-Investors that cannot meet the strict conventional liquidity and possible net worth minimums can opt for a CMBS loan and receive the funding they need without all the red tape; quite often with superior rates and terms.
+Most traditional loans place great scrutiny on borrowers, often times limiting what is possible.
+CMBS loans, on the other hand, are readily available to new commercial property investors.
+Investors that cannot meet the strict conventional liquidity and possible net worth minimums can opt for a CMBS loan and receive the funding they need without all the red tape — quite often with superior rates and terms.

 Thanks to the ease with which investors can access capital through CMBS loans, they are on the rise once again for commercial lenders.
-The lower fix interest rates also contribute to their appeal.
+The lower, fixed interest rates also contribute to their appeal.
 For better return on investment without the scrutiny of traditional loans many commercial real estate investors are considering conduit loans for their next investment or recapitalization of existing investments.